Frequently Asked Questions

 2. Why is there no cost (or “sign in” requirement) to use this globally recognized open access e-learning resource?

-K-12math.info has been fortunate enough to find very economical ways to handle most of the requirements needed to provide this information service.
+K-12math.info has been fortunate enough to find very economical ways to handle most of the requirements needed to provide this information resource.

 In addition in the 1980’s, managing a sole proprietorship (Mathematics Information System - MathIS ) and